F. G. Natesa Iyer: Public career

 He was elected councillor of Trichnopoly Municipal Council for a number of years.
 A research paper on Tamil revivalism in the 1930s described Iyer as a leader of importance, who had been "an autocratic but effective chairman of the Trichnopoly municipality in the 1920s".

+His name surfaced in the 1936 conflict in the nomination by the Tamil nadu Congress Committee, of Mr.P.Retnavelu Thevar,for the post of the Chairman Tiruchi Muncipal Council.
+He was defeated by an internal rebel candidate,W.Ponniah Pillai.
+This was cited as the historical precedent for the "conscience vote", in the 1969 Indian presidential election, when the rebel candidate V. V. Giri defeated the official party candidate Neelam Sanjiva Reddy.

 His notability in those years between the two world wars could perhaps be assessed by his appearance in the "Who's who in Madras Presidency" in 1937.

 He continued to take some interest commenting on the Indian Congress politics in the city until the 1950s.